bjt4080/Data-Science-Project/README.md

      25     139      26    2269     460
 ```

+Now that we have our data cleaned up, let's start putting the data into some models.
+THe first model I will use is a very simple linear model using only month and year sold, square footage, number of bedrooms and lot size.
+I wanted to input some data values that I assumed wouldn't be a strong indicator, but would still yield some basic results that we can compare against later.

 ```{r}
 #This is a very basic linear model using only lot's square footage, bedrooms, and month
 linearModel <- lm(SalePrice ~ YrSold + MoSold + LotArea + BedroomAbvGr, data=train)